teamstarter/graphql-web-hooks/README.md

 ### getCallWebhook

-This function initializes and returns callWebhook by assigning it the getMetadataFormContext function.
+This function initializes and returns callWebhook by assigning it getMetadataFormContext function.

 **Params :**